twilio/video-quickstart-ios/ScreenCapturerExample/README.md

 ### Known Issues

-1. Snapshots captured on iOS simulators include pre-multiplied alpha.
-This example does not un-premultiply the color channels, though this could be accomplished using `vImageUnpremultiplyData_ARGB8888`.
+1. Snapshots captured on iOS simulators include appear to include pre-multiplied alpha, but the alpha channel is always opaque (0xFF).
+Without proper alpha information it is impossible to un-premultiply the data and the images look too dim.
+This issue does not occur on a real device.